wilkelab/cinful/README.md

 Snakemake is the core workflow management used by cinful, the main snakefile is located under `cinful/Snakefile`, which issues subroutines located in `cinful/rules`.

+cinful has been tested on Linux Ubuntu and MacOS.

 ## Workflow